2019-Spring-CSC-386/p00-project-1-tobi-lakshiya/README.md

 The only thing that we regret is that we did not end up using the amplifire HX711 board that we were planning to use.
 We thought that it would be of a great use.
 But since we used a different sensors, we couldn’t find a way to use it in a force sensor. verall, this was a great experience and we believe that if we get to work on the same project more little more time, we would be able to make an embedded system that is useful for everyday life.

+PLEASE  DELETE THE FOLLOWING.
+I LEFT IT SO THAT YOU CAN CHECK.

 Your reflection should be thoughtful and reflective.
 It is NOT a report about WHAT you did.